 Get_Stack and other expression functions

 inside the private part of the spec of

-Use_Stack since it has visibility over
+Use_Stack because it has visibility to

-Data defines three variables
+Data defines three variables,

-that are initialized at elaboration (in
+Data_3, that are initialized at elaboration (in

-external interface reading the file system.
+body) from an external interface that reads the file system.

-This example is not correct.
+This example isn't correct.
 The dependency between

 File_System must be listed in

 Let's remove the